Alexjmsherman/nlp_practicum_original/README.md

 *   Topics: create a class in python to understand CountVectorizer; begin using PyCharm

 ### 12 Logging
+* Topics: Determine how to capture, format, and send logging messages to a variety of output.
+Exception Handling.

 ### 13 Executables
 * argparse